gugarosa/opytimizer/README.md

 ---

+## Citation

+If you use Opytimizer to fulfill any of your needs, please cite us:

+---

 ## Getting started: 60 seconds with Opytimizer

 First of all.
 We have examples.
 Yes, they are commented.
 Just browse to `examples/`, chose your subpackage, and follow the example.
 We have high-level examples for most tasks we could think of and amazing integrations ([LibOPF](https://github.com/jppbsi/LibOPF), [PyTorch](https://github.com/pytorch/pytorch), [Scikit-Learn](https://github.com/scikit-learn/scikit-learn), [Recogners](https://github.com/recogna-lab/recogners)).